OSU-CS362-F16/362Exercises/templates/hw5/README.md

 During the course of evaluating the test suite of the Blackjack classes, you have found several bugs and have been tasked with fixing them.
-The original author of the code left little detail as to how they developed the code, so you team has decided to use [the following document] (https://en.wikipedia.org/wiki/Blackjack#Rules_of_play_at_casinos) as a reference to get the code working.
+The original author of the code left little detail as to how they developed the code, so your team has decided to use [the following document] (https://en.wikipedia.org/wiki/Blackjack#Rules_of_play_at_casinos) as a reference to get the code working.